Crazygaze/G4Devkit/README.md

 * Several interrupts available (IRQ, Divide by zero, Access violation, Illegal instruction, System Call, etc)
 * Devices that use memory mapping allow changing the mapping, instead of using fixed locations

+### The instruction set, and Devices specifications ###

+* I will be providing detailed information about the architecture, enabling people to code their own tools if they require, or change the OS.
+In the meanwhile, all I have is this README file.

 ### What's in this repository ###

 * The Operating System source code. **THIS IS COMPLEX**